duckietown/docs-brown/book/doc-sky/45-ukf/40-one-spatial-dimension-ukf.md

     duckiebot $ rosrun calibrateAcc.py

 **Debugging Task:** Test out your UKF by moving your drone up and down and examining the Height Readings chart.
 Does it behave as you expect?
 Does the estimated height seem to have more or less noise than the raw IR sensor reading?
 If there are unexpected deviations or spikes from the measurements, consider why this might be, especially in comparison to the results you saw when running the UKF in simulation.
 A possible cause is that the prediction step without a measurement update is not being modeled well or is getting poor/noisy control inputs to the point where the process noise that we assigned was too low.
-Try tuning the scalar that multiplies the values of the $\mathbf{Q}$ matrix `self.ukf.Q` in the `initialize_ukf_matrices()` method to better reflect the variance of the process.
+Try tuning the scalar that multiplies the values of the $\mathbf{Q}_t$ matrix `self.ukf.Q` in the `initialize_ukf_matrices()` method to better reflect the variance of the process.
 You should see a greater standard deviation as well as smaller spikes in the estimates.

 Another aspect that you should consider is the prediction that occurs in your IMU callback.
 Note that the unthrottled sample rate of the IR sensor is around 80 Hz, while the IMU only comes in at about 30 Hz.
 Therefore, the control input is being changed less frequently than the predictions and measurement updates occur in the IR callback.
 While in the Asynchronous Inputs section we indicated that you should do a prediction whenever you get a new control input, in this application, it might make sense to save computation and only do predictions right before measurement updates.
 Plus, the accelerometers are noisy, and it can be difficult in a discrete domain to integrate these accelerations and expect accurate position estimates reported before including the measurement update.
 To keep our estimates reasonable, we can wait for the measurement update step to fuse the noisy prior prediction with the new measurement---and since this step can actually occur more frequently than the control input, we can maintain good measurement-informed estimates while saving on prediction computation.
 To simplify the problem, we can move the prediction and update out of a sensor callback and in its own loop in the main thread of the program.